Helping Good People Through Bad Times

 Filing for Chapter 7 bankruptcy offers several benefits:

-Chapter 13 bankruptcy is often called a wage earner's plan.
+Chapter 13 bankruptcy in Chicago is often called a wage earner's plan.
 If you have a stable income but are overwhelmed by debt and concerned about losing your assets, like your car or home, Chapter 13 bankruptcy might be a better choice.

 It's designed for people with a stable income who can repay their debts gradually over time.
 It allows you to create a payment plan to repay your debts (or a portion of them) over three to five years.
 To be eligible for it, you must have enough income left after expenses to meet repayment plan obligations.